-Title: Make a Blue Print Using the Sun
+Title: Create a Solar Print Using the Sun

 Description: We will make a blue print using the sun, also known as a solar print or a cyanotype print, which is a non toxic alternative photo process that uses the sun light (or an exposuring unit) and yields a rich cyan-indigo blue print.

 I will have items to use to block out the sun leaving the silhouettes and you may also want to bring objects from home which can be used to make a contact print/photogram.
 Flowers and plant cuttings can produce beautiful silhouettes and other ideas include buttons, feathers, lace, shells...anything that will block out light and create a pattern.

 What to bring: Clothes that can get dirty.

 What you will learn: How to make a cyanotype print (solar print), how to collect items in the world for your art, how to pay attention to this wild and prescious place.